Red Sea crisis: Global economy

 The number of ship passing through the Suez Canal fell from 2,068 in November 2023 to about 877 in October 2024.
 Approximately 200 cargo ships transited the Bab el Mandeb Strait in the southern Red Sea near Yemen in February 2025 and global freight prices by March 2025 were still significantly higher than pre-Gaza War levels.

-Humanitarian
+As of May 2026, daily traffic through the strait was still significantly below pre-war levels.
+Daily traffic was about 75 ships per day until November 2023, when it began dropping, and has remained at about 31 per day since January 2024.

+Sudan

+The Red Sea crisis has had a significant impact on Sudan and it's ongoing civil war.
+The disruptions to Red Sea shipping has limited Sudan's ability to receive imports via Port Sudan, the country's primary trade hub, putting further strain on the country's already fragile economy.
+The Houthi attacks have held up shipments containing vital aid for Sudan, have made it more expensive for humanitarian agencies to operate in the country and have contributed to rising transport costs and exacerbated shortages of food and medical supplies.

-Houthi attacks have held up shipments containing vital aid for Sudan and made it more expensive for humanitarian agencies to operate in the country, which has been the site of an ongoing armed conflict that put millions at risk of famine.
-Sudanese director of the International Rescue Committee Eatizaz Yousif said the attacks made shipments which normally take one or two weeks take months to reach the country, since shipping carrying aid en route to Port Sudan has been forced to navigate around Africa, traverse through the Mediterranean, and then enter the Red Sea via the Suez Canal to reach their destination.
+The Sudanese director of the International Rescue Committee Eatizaz Yousif said the attacks made shipments which normally take one or two weeks take months to reach the country, since shipping carrying aid en route to Port Sudan has been forced to navigate around Africa, traverse through the Mediterranean, and then enter the Red Sea via the Suez Canal to reach their destination.